Using research excellence to address current issues facing the tourism industry

 Monitoring aesthetic value of the Great Barrier Reef using innovative technologies

-The underwater beauty of the GBR under threat due to reduction in coral cover and reduced water clarity.
+The underwater beauty of the GBR is under threat due to reduction in coral cover and reduced water clarity.
 This project focused on underwater aesthetic value, because it is changing most rapidly and is at acute risk from deterioration of water quality, ocean acidification, coral bleaching, and biodiversity loss.

 Visitor Visas for Asian Markets